-Chinese herbs are available at Encompass HealthCare and Wound Medicine in West Bloomfield, Michigan in our outpatient office.
+Chinese herbs are available at Encompass HealthCare and Wound Medicine in our West Bloomfield, Michigan outpatient office working in conjunction with Michigan Acupuncture Studio.

 Our outpatient facility serves all Michigan Oakland, Wayne, and Macomb county cities.
 We are located in The Lakes Medical Building on the border of West Bloomfield, Walled Lake and Commerce township.

-For Dr. Ruben, chinese herbs (TCM) offers wound care patients virtually unlimited healing possibilities right here in West Bloomfield.
+Chinese herbs offer wound care patients virtually unlimited healing possibilities right here in West Bloomfield.
 According to the National Center for Complementary and Alternative Medicine (NCCAM), “Underlying the practice of TCM is a unique view of the world and the human body that is different from Western medicine concepts.
 This view is based on the ancient Chinese perception of humans as microcosms of the larger, surrounding universe—interconnected with nature and subject to its forces.
 The human body is regarded as an organic entity in which the various organs, tissues, and other parts have distinct functions but are all interdependent.
 In this view, health and disease relate to balance of the functions.”

 The theoretical framework of TCM has a number of key components: